-Felicia A. Henry is a Ph.D. candidate in the Department of Sociology and Criminal Justice at the University of Delaware.
-Her research interests include race, ethnicity, gender, class, carceral studies, arts-based activism, critical criminology, disasters and the environment, and social vulnerability.
-Her dissertation, “Invisible and Hypervisible: The Impact of the Carceral State on Black Women’s Disaster Experience," uses COVID-19 as the context to explore the constraints of criminal legal involvement for Black women under community supervision.
+Dr. Felicia A. Henry, an Assistant Professor of Sociology at American University, is an artivist-scholar whose research expertise includes race, ethnicity, gender, class, carceral studies, arts-based activism, and disasters and the environment.
+She received her PhD from the University of Delaware.
+Her dissertation, “I Knew It Was Covid; I Knew I Was on Probation”: The Impact of the Carceral State on Black Women’s Disaster Experiences,” used COVID-19 as the context to explore the constraints of criminal legal involvement for Black women under community supervision.
 Felicia's work also broadly studies the intersection of disasters and criminal legal involvement to position criminal legal system involvement as a contributor to social vulnerability and promote policies for criminal legal system actors to improve outcomes for justice-involved populations during disasters.

 A Licensed Social Worker (LMSW), Felicia received her Master of Social Work degree from the School of Social Policy and Practice at the University of Pennsylvania.